kobrabson/react-i-ii-review/state.md

 1. What is state?

+  data

 2. Where do you set initial state?

+  in the constrtor

 3. What method do you use to update state?

+  setState

 ### Understand

 Discuss this question in pairs if you have a 4-person group

 4. Explain what's happening in this component.

+button clicked update by 1

 ```jsx
 import React, { Component } from "react";